Prepare for the spooky season and get into a Halloween mood with a ghost tour of one of America’s most haunted towns, Harpers Ferry, West Virginia.

 The fort used by John Brown and his group of abolitionists during their raid in 1859 still stands and is a popular stop in Harpers Ferry.
 In the late 1800s, the fort was very popular with African-American travelers who wanted to visit the site where the end of slavery began.

-Get into the Halloween spirit while vacationing in Harpers Ferry, West Virginia.
+Get into the Halloween spirit any time of the year while vacationing in Harpers Ferry, West Virginia.
 Only a short drive from your cabin rental is downtown Harpers Ferry, one of America’s most haunted towns with a fun ghost tour for all ages.
-You and your family will love this unique addition to your holiday and will have so much fun talking about everything you saw and heard for days to come afterwards.
+You and your family will love this unique addition to your holiday and will have so much fun talking about everything you saw and heard for days to come afterward.